AdrianDonohoe/pands-project/README.md

 Two of the three species were collected in the Gaspe Peninsula, Quebec ”all from the same pasture, and picked on the same day and measured at the same time by the same person with the same apparatus”.[7]
 One class is linearly separable from the other 2; the latter are NOT linearly separable from each other.[3]

-The floowing table is the entire dataset with a column each for sepal length,sepal width, petal length, petal width and species.
+The following table is the entire dataset with a column each for sepal length,sepal width, petal length, petal width and species.

 | sepal_length | sepal_width | petal_length | petal_width | species    |
 |--------------|-------------|--------------|-------------|------------|